muratk5n/thirdwave/en/mbl/2023/week06.md

 ---

-For mobile Unix compting A Raspberry Pi will do - power it up with solar, run micro web server on it access thru local wifi / smartphone hotspot, view pages served from Pi on the phone's browser.
+For mobile Unix computing A Raspberry Pi will do - power it up with solar, run micro web server on it access thru local wifi / smartphone hotspot, view pages served from Pi on the phone's browser.